Skip to main content

 The official hub for news and stories from Colorado Mesa University

-At Colorado Mesa University, English Instructors Nikki Mantyla and Eric Riddle, PhD, have found innovative ways to integrate the university's core values into their teaching.
-By using tools like the Dignity Index — a self-reflection framework for promoting respectful and empathetic communication — Mantyla and Riddle encourage students to embrace dignity, resilience and empathy.
-Their approach aligns with CMU's mission to develop socially responsible individuals and reflects the university's commitment to fostering personal growth within a Human Scale University environment.
+At Colorado Mesa University, Visiting Instructor of English Nikki Mantyla and Instructor of Composition Eric Riddle, PhD, have found innovative ways to integrate the university’s core values: love, dignity, courage, humility, resilience, curiosity and power, into their teaching.
+By using tools like the Dignity Index, a self-reflection rating system used for promoting respectful and empathetic communication, Mantyla and Riddle encourage students to embrace dignity, resilience and empathy.
+Their approach aligns with CMU’s mission to develop socially responsible individuals who pursue personal growth and model the world we want to create within a Human Scale University environment.

 Mantyla’s journey to CMU and her approach to teaching have been profoundly shaped by her roots in a family of educators, which instilled in her a deep commitment to student-centered learning.
-Riddle, meanwhile, was inspired by his own transformative college experience, which fueled his desire to mentor students in the same way his professors once guided him.
+Meanwhile, Riddle was inspired by his own transformative college experience, which fueled his desire to mentor students in the same way his professors once guided him.

 For both English instructors, teaching goes far beyond the mechanics of writing.
 Mantyla approaches lesson planning with an intentional, holistic perspective, asking herself where her students need to be by semester’s end and how to best guide them.
 Recognizing the multiple challenges students face, she consciously engages them in a way that respects their unique perspectives.